alovajs/alovajs.github.io/v2/tutorial/best-practice/manage-cache-by-indexeddb.md

-If you are developing applications that require extensive use of local cache, such as graphics editing applications, file management applications, etc., the low-capacity localStorage can no longer meet the development needs.
+If you are developing applications that require extensive use of local cache, such as graphics editing applications, file management applications, etc.  the low-capacity localStorage can no longer meet the development needs.
 At this time, you can use IndexedDB and alova for large-capacity local cache management.

 This feature is mainly due to alova's [Controlled Cache](/v2/tutorial/cache/controlled-cache) function, which can implement custom cache management.
 Let's take a look at the practical steps.